anki-code/xonsh-cheatsheet/README.md

 #### How to understand the xonsh location

-Which xonsh and which Python used to run **current** xonsh session:
+Which xonsh and which Python used to run the **current** xonsh session:

 ```xsh
 import sys